WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/ellipses.md

 <!--Key point: In general, avoid using ellipses. -->

 An *ellipsis* (plural: *ellipses*) is a set of three contiguous dots that are used to indicate omission of part of a sentence, phrase, paragraph, or content.
-For documentation purposes use three periods as the dots in an ellipse, unless you use an ellipsis character.
+For documentation purposes, use three periods as the dots in an ellipse, unless you use an ellipsis character.
 An ellipsis is also used in informal writing to connote a subsiding, hesitating, or fading expression.
 The word ellipsis originates from the Greek word meaning "omission".

 ## Using ellipses